jan-tomsic/cts/README.md

 - **wsgi.py**: Uses Waitress to serve the Flask app, handling configuration for host and port.
 - **requirements.txt**: Lists the Python dependencies (Flask and Waitress).
 - **Dockerfile**: Defines the Docker image, setting up a Python environment, installing dependencies, and starting the app with Waitress.
-- **.github/workflows/docker.yml**: GitHub Actions workflow that builds and pushes the Docker image to the GitHub Container Registry.
+- **.github/workflows/cloudrun.yml**: GitHub Actions workflow that builds and pushes the Docker image to the GCR and deploys or updates Google Cloud Run.

 ## Getting Started